After North Korea missile, Britain and Japan agree closer security ties

 Formal trade discussions are scheduled for Thursday, after which both leaders will give a news conference.

-May said on Wednesday that Japan's upcoming trade deal with the EU could offer a template for a future Japan-Britain trade agreement -- the latest attempt to show investors that Brexit will not lead to an overnight change in business conditions.
+May said on Wednesday Japan's upcoming trade deal with the EU could offer a template for a future Japan-Britain trade agreement, the latest attempt to show investors that Brexit will not lead to an overnight change in business conditions.

 Japan has been unusually open about its concerns over Brexit, worrying that 40 billion pounds ($51.68 billion) of Japanese investment in the British economy could suffer if trading conditions change abruptly when Britain leaves the bloc.